The Vetter Rickman Connection 1973-76

 Fortunately, the first shipment of the new V--rated Michelin tires ( good for 150 mph) were on there way.
 I needed them.

-Carol and Craig at Dallas Ft.
-Worth
+Carol, Craig and Margie Coolidge at Dallas Ft.
+Worth airport track

 March, 1976, Daytona.
 This was probably the most exotic Rickman in the world.
 Darryl Bassani had made a special version of his "Quiet Pipe" for me and I left the electric starter in place.
-If this had been somebody else's bike, I would have been worried.

-Daytona, 1976:
+Daytona, 1976

 I waited until the starter's sign was turned sideways before I pushed the starter button.
 Everybody else had cooked their engines, revving them at the starting line.
-I shot out, so fast that I drove off the track on the first corner!
+I shot out so fast that I drove off the track on the first corner!
 I placed 3rd behind Lang Hindle and Mike Baldwin.

 150 mph scared me so, after Daytona, I pulled the killer Kawasaki engine out and installed a Ron Grant Suzuki 500 air cooled twin.
 I was working on very radical air ducting when I crashed at Road Atlanta on my Production RD350.